techguy95/jekyll-now/_posts/2017-4-15-The-UnBootcamp-Experience.md

 - how to include a library like jQuery or socket.io (see example below)

 {% highlight javascript %}
-// don't to forget to include socket.io library
+// do i need socket.io library in the html file to do this on the browser?
 // <script type="text/javascript" src="socket.io.js"></script>

 var http = require("http");